 The kinetic parameters of the proposed model were determined based on the existing research \cite{arnold2001kinetic,van2021quality}.
 The values of dissociation equilibrium constants were taken to be $10^{-6.95}$ for $K_{eq,1}$ to $K_{eq,4}$, $10^{-4.42}$ for $K_{eq,5}$ to $K_{eq,8}$, $10^{-1.69}$ for $K_{eq,9}$ to $K_{eq,12}$, $10^{-1.49}$ for $K_{eq,13}$ to $K_{eq,16}$, and $10^{-5.42}$, $10^{-2.33}$, $10^{-8.94}$, $10^{-6.13}$, $10^{-3.05}$, $10^{-7.5}$ mol/L for $K_{eq,17}$ to $K_{eq,22}$ respectively.
 The maximum specific reaction rates $V_{max,\cdot}$ were set as $1.8 \times 10^{-6}$.
 The Michaelis-Menten affinity constant $K_{M,DNA}$, $K^b_{M,MgGTP}$, $K_{M,MgATP}$, $K_{M,MgUTP}$, $K_{M,MgCTP}$, $K_{M,MgGTP}$ were determined as $6.3 \times 10^{-9}$, $98 \times 10^{-6}$, $88 \times 10^{-6}$, $44 \times 10^{-6}$, $44 \times 10^{-6}$, and $88 \times 10^{-6}$ respectively.
 The Michaelis-Menten inhibition constants $K_{I,\cdot}$ were assigned a value of $2 \times 10^{3}$.
 The parameters related to abortive rate were set as $25 \times 10^{6}$, $0.3 \times 10^{6}$, $0.5$, $0.5$, $0.5$, $0.5$ for $\phi_1$, $\phi_2$, $\phi_3$, $\phi_4$, $\phi_5$, $\phi_6$.
 For degradation rate, $n_{ac}$, $n_{ba}$, $n_{Mg}$ and $n_{RNA}$ were set to 1 and $k_{ac}$, $k_{bc}$, $k_{Mg}$ were determined as $1.2 \times 10^{6}$, 0, 0 respectively.

 The full length for the target RNA product is set at 50 NTPs.
 To simplify the analysis, we assume that abortive cycling only occurs when the length of the growing RNA reaches 9 NTPs, considering the fact that the typical length of abortive transcripts ranges from 2 to 10 \cite{dousis2023engineered}.
-We conducted $R = 30$ replications of the IVT process and each simulation run has run-length equal to $T = 120$ minutes.
+The main reason for this simplification is the lack of a comprehensive mechanistic model that accurately characterizes the decrease in abortive rate as the synthesized mRNA length increases.
+We conducted $R = 30$ replications of the IVT process and each simulation run has run-length equal to $T = 150$ minutes.
 Considering the relatively higher cost of NTPs compared to other raw materials \cite{van2021quality}, we conducted the simulation experiments with limited NTP resources, specifically 0.075~M Mg, 0.0015~M ATP, 0.0015~M UTP, 0.0015~M CTP, 0.0015 M GTP, $10^{-5}$ M DNA template and $10^{-5}$ M T7RNAP.